neos/brand/swag/stickers/README.md

 ### How to put on

-Clean you lid.
+Clean your lid.
 Remove dirt, grease and coffee stains.

 IMPORTANT: Make sure the N is upright when the lid is open.
 Please double-check with the logofiles here -> https://github.com/neos/brand